Jmtechh/Troubleshooting-Applications-Not-Opening/README.md

 <h2>Program walk-through:</h2>

-If an application is not opening you can press CTRL+ALT+DEL which will give you access to the task manager which you can then use to end a process which could be preventing a program from opening.
+If an application fails to open, you can press Ctrl + Alt + Del to access the Task Manager.
+From there, you can end any processes that might be preventing the program from launching.”

 <img src="https://i.imgur.com/Vo9lIMX.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>